 - During suspended (social) or modified (legal) visitation programs, the facilities should provide access to virtual visitation options where available.
 When not possible, verbally screen all visitors on entry for symptoms of COVID-19 and perform temperature checks, when possible.
 ICE continues to explore opportunities to enhance attorney access while legal visits are being impacted.
-For facilities at which immigration hearings are conducted or where detainees are otherwise held who have cases pending immigration proceedings, this may include: - o Adding all immigration attorneys of record to the Talton Pro-bono platform; - o Requiring facilities to establish a process for detainees/attorneys to schedule appointments and facilitate the calls; - o Leveraging technology (e.g., tablets, smartphones) to facilitate attorney/client communication; - o Working with the various detention contractors and telephone service providers to ensure that all detainees receive some number of free calls per week.
+For facilities at which immigration hearings are conducted or where detainees are otherwise held who have cases pending immigration proceedings, this may include: - o Requiring facilities to establish a process for detainees/attorneys to schedule appointments and facilitate the calls; - o Leveraging available technology (e.g., tablets, smartphones, phones, VTC) to facilitate attorney/client communication; - o Working with the various detention contractors and telephone service providers to ensure that all detainees receive some number of free calls per week.